 Translating for the Local Market may be Beneficial

-Content translation moves businesses ahead
+A content translation moves businesses ahead

 These days a business’s website is the main method of marketing its products whether they are tangible products or services.
-A potential customer whether looking for something in their local area or overseas gets out their smartphone and puts in a search and that’s often their first point of contact they have with the product.
+A potential customer whether looking for something in their local area or overseas gets out their smartphone and puts in a search and that’s often the first point of contact they have with the product.
 Interestingly English is not the only language used on the Internet.
-In fact more than 50% of Google searches take place in a language other than English.
-Any business that doesn’t take advantage of this apparent fact and fails to translate their website into some of the main languages used in internet communication around the world will be losing out to competitors who took the wise move and paid for professional translation services.
+In fact, more than 50% of Google searches take place in a language other than English.
+Any business that doesn’t take advantage of this apparent fact and fails to translate its website into some of the main languages used in internet communication around the world will be losing out to competitors who took the wise move and paid for professional translation services.

 Emphasizing localisation of a product does not necessarily mean that’s the best way to move a company forward.
 The local market is always limited while reaching out to the global market is limitless.
 Many companies in the U.S., for example, emphasized the local market more in the 2008 economic downturn than normal, but they didn’t take into account the fact that up to 20% of U.S. households speak a language other than English.